kubedb/docs/docs/guides/mssqlserver/scaling/vertical-scaling/standalone.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Vertical Scale MSSQLServer Instance
+# Vertical Scale MSSQLServer Instances

-This guide will show you how to use `kubeDB-Ops-Manager` to update the resources of a MSSQLServer instance.
+This guide will show you how to use `kubeDB-Ops-Manager` to update the resources of a MSSQLServer instances.

 ## Before You Begin